Necklace Inscribed with the Name of King Pratapamalladeva: Description

 The necklace is a highly elaborate ritual ornament traditionally associated with the Taleju Temple in Kathmandu.
 It may have been commissioned by King Pratapamalla (r.
 1641–1674) of the Malla dynasty as an offering to Taleju Bhawani.
 Pratapamalla may have worn the necklace during court and temple rituals.
 The necklace was likely made by Newar artists, whose metalworking skills were highly prized across South Asia.

 Display history

 According to the Art Institute of Chicago website, the necklace has been on public display at the museum since 1976, shortly after its acquisition from the Alsdorf collection.
-It has regularly appeared in the museum’s South Asian galleries as part of the presentation of Himalayan and Nepali art.
+It has regularly appeared in the museum's South Asian galleries as part of the presentation of Himalayan and Nepali art.

 In 1997, the necklace was included in the exhibition A Collecting Odyssey: Indian, Himalayan, and Southeast Asian Art from the James and Marilynn Alsdorf Collection (Art Institute of Chicago, 2 August – 26 October 1997).

 It was later featured in Himalayas: An Aesthetic Adventure, organised by the Art Institute of Chicago (5 April – 17 August 2003).
 The exhibition subsequently travelled to Washington, D.C., where it was displayed at the Freer Gallery of Art and Arthur M. Sackler Gallery (18 October 2003 – 11 January 2004).

-Since then, the necklace has remained on view in the museum’s permanent galleries, presented as an example of seventeenth-century Newar artistry and as a ritual object historically connected to the Taleju Temple in Kathmandu.
+By 2026, the necklace was removed from display at the Art Institute of Chicago.